-Located on Florida's Gulf Coast, Sarasota is home to fascinating museums, beautiful gardens, romantic restaurants, and a diverse choice of attractions, making it a fun weekend destination for couples and families.
+Located on Florida's Gulf Coast, Sarasota is home to fascinating museums, gardens, beautiful beaches, restaurants, and a diverse choice of attractions, making it a fun weekend destination for couples and families.

-Best things to do in Sarasota, FL include the Ringling museum, Sarasota Jungle Gardens, Marie Selby Botanical Gardens and the Big Cat Habitat.
+Top things to do in Sarasota include the Ringling museum, Sarasota Jungle Gardens, Marie Selby Botanical Gardens and the Big Cat Habitat.
 Theater, music and opera fans can head to the Van Wezel Performing Arts Hall, the Sarasota Opera House and the Beatrice Friedman Symphony Center.

 The Ringling is a fine art museum located on Bay Shore Road and one of the top Sarasota attractions.
 Established in 1927 from the artwork donated by Mable and John Ringling, it was designated as the state art museum of Florida and is maintained by Florida State University.
 The museum is made up of 21 galleries of American art, Asian art, contemporary art, European paintings, and ancient artifacts from Cyprus.

 The collection consists of over 10,000 objects including decorative arts, drawings, paintings, photographs, prints, and sculptures that range from antiquity to contemporary art.
 The museum contains works by Bernini, Boudin, Duchamp, Gainsborough, Poussin, Velaquez, and more.
 Its collection of Rubens paintings is world-renowned.